lcyjames/Roiico/README.md

 ```
 RoiicoSIM(seed=NA, n, gamma, beta, alpha1, alpha2, mu, sigma)
 ```
-This function generates a data set according to the model of the simulation study in Lee et al. (2024+).
-It requires the [BPST](https://first-data-lab.github.io/blogs/docs/BPST.html#few-notes-to-consider) package in `R` and takes the following arguments:
+This function generates a data set according to the model of the simulation study in Lee et al. (2024+) that takes the following arguments:
 >- `n` is the sample size
 >- `gamma` is the coefficient of X
 >- `beta` is the 'baseline' coefficient of Z